-The Board of Directors confirms that the annual financial statements have been prepared pursuant to the going concern assumption, in accordance with §3-3a of the Norwegian Accounting Act, and that this assumption was realistic as at the balance sheet date.
+The Board of Directors confirms that the annual financial statements have been prepared pursuant to the going concern assumption, in accordance with §3-3a of the Norwegian Accounting Act.
 The going concern assumption is based upon the financial position of the Company and the development plans currently in place.
 In the Board of Directors' view, the annual accounts give a true and fair view of the group's assets and liabilities, financial position and results.
-Panoro Energy ASA is the parent company of the Panoro Group.
-Its financial statements have been prepared on the assumption that Panoro Energy will continue as a going concern and realisation of assets and settlement of debt in normal operations.